EvoSuite/evosuite/IMPORTANT_README_FOR_DEVELOPERS.txt

 - If in same package, then the test suite can access package/protected fields/methods
 - Having "Test" as postfix (instead of a prefix) is useful for when searching for classes by name (eg CTRL-SHIFT-t in Eclipse)

+If for testing there is the need to create additional, support classes used as data input for EvoSuite, then those will need to be put in the com.examples.with.different.packagename package.

 ---------------------------------------------
 AVOID TOO LONG METHODS